Find answers to common questions below. If you can't find an answer to your question, contact support for assistance.

 Did you mistake an "O" for a "0" or a "1" for an "I"?

 If you continue to have problems with the authorization panel, you might have more luck authorizing your plugin manually.
 See this page for details.

 You can get your license information by entering your email address (the one you used when purchasing) on our download page.

 Move the following files to the trash:

-Our plugins are compatible with Pro Tools 10.3.6 or greater and are available in the AAX plugin format.
+Our plugins are compatible with Pro Tools 10.3.6 or greater on Windows and Pro Tools 11 or greater on macOS and are available in the AAX plugin format.
 While RTAS and TDM versions are not available, you may be able to wrap our plugins using the FXpansion VST to RTAS Adapter and use them in older versions of Pro Tools.

 Before submitting a bug report, make sure you are running the most recent version of your plugin.
 You can get the latest version by entering your email address (the one you used when purchasing) on our download page.